top of page

 Scholar Program

-The mission of the Scholar Program is to grow and develop the character and competence of each student.
-Lighthouse uses LEMI Scholar Projects and other board-approved projects to inspire self-directed learning inside and outside the classroom.
+The mission of the Scholar Program is to grow and develop the character and competence of each student through three distinct phases:

+Lighthouse uses LEMI Scholar Projects, and other board-approved projects, to inspire self-directed learning inside and outside the classroom.
 Mentors may give alternative assignments to meet student ability and skill level.
 Parents may also seek alternative assignments that are customized to the needs of their child(ren).
 VMASK is recommended as a diagnostic tool to recognize the next right step.

 Junior Program